oracle-livelabs/apex/online-bookstore-app/6-add-to-cart/6-add-to-cart.md

 In this lab, you will:

-- Create a Package to manage process of adding, removing, and processing orders and wishlist items.
+- Create a Package to manage adding, removing, and processing orders and wishlist items
-- Create Application Items
+- Create Application Items to store shared values across pages
-- Create Application Processes
+- Create Application Processes to handle cart count
-- Create Application Computations
+- Create Application Computations to set user-related information after authentication
-- Set Up Book Details Page
+- Set Up the Book Details Page to support cart actions and wishlist functionality

 ### Downloads: Missed Previous Labs?
 Download and Install the Application

 If you're stuck or missed out on completing the previous labs, don't worry!
-Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/obs-lab5.zip) to download the export file, which contains everything completed in the previous labs.
+Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/obs-lab5.zip) to download the zip file, which contains everything completed in the previous labs.
 To run the app, follow the steps described in the [Lab Appendix: Download Instructions](?lab=download-instructions) from Task 2 to Task 3.

 ## Task 1: Create a Package to Manage Orders